 Neonatal jaundice occurs when the bilirubin level in the baby’s blood is high.
 This level contributes to a change in the colour of the baby’s skin and the whites of his eyes; they turn yellow.
 This condition in babies, due to the high unconjugated bilirubin levels, is known as Neonatal Jaundice.

 Bilirubin is a yellow-coloured material that the human body creates during the process of replacing old red blood cells in the body.
 The liver helps in breaking down the bilirubin so that it is flushed out of the body through stools.
 The level of bilirubin is low in adults when compared to newborn babies, also referred to as neonates.
 The concentration of red blood cells in babies is higher.
 Therefore, there is an increase in the normal range of bilirubin for newborn baby.

 This yellow colouration of the skin and the whites of the eyes due to neonatal hyperbilirubinemia indicate a normal transitional phase.
-However, it can be fatal in some babies, if not treated.
+However, jaundice in babies can be fatal, if not treated.